contao/contao/core-bundle/UPGRADE.md

  * The classes `odd` and `even` are now correctly assigned to tables.

+ * The form submit widget now uses the CSS class `widget widget-submit` instead of `submit_container`.

  * The content syndication links of the `mod_article.html5` template now have CSS classes and the class "pdf_link" has been replaced with "syndication":